– this page as pdf –

 • click and drag -> create a selection (rectangle)

-• META-click and drag -> zoom in/out (is middle-click (wheel) and drag on Windows & Linux)
+• META-click and drag -> zoom in/out (middle-click (wheel) and drag on Windows & Linux)

-• META and mouse-over -> query object (use META-SHIFT to get extended query)
+• CTRL and mouse-over -> query object (use CTRL-SHIFT to get extended query)

 • popup-trigger on background -> alter the plot setting